kattanaluz/kattanaluz/README.md

 - 👋 Hi, I’m Kattana Luz and I am former Lawyer.
 - 👩🏻‍💻 I am currently a full stack Javascript bootcamper on the School of Code Bootcamp.
-I am looking forward to becoming a Front-end Developer.
+I am looking forward to becoming a front-end developer.
 - 💡 I’m interested in tech and coding.
 Also, I love cooking, art, and travelling.
-- 📍 I’m currently living London/UK.
+- 📍 I’m currently living London.
 - 📫 How to reach me kattanaluz@gmail.com.
 - 👇 Here is available further information about my activities on gitHub, programming languages I use to work with, and personal projects.